jblanchette/wc3v/README.md

 run `node wc3v.js --replay=[REPLAY NAME]`

-where `REPLAY NAME` is the replay file path without any extension
+where `REPLAY NAME` is the replay file path in the `replays` folder without any extension

 **example:**